SCOPE OF THIS CHAPTER

 If there are significant changes in the family circumstances, an early review should take place.

-Any child protection or safeguarding issues which arise during the course of a Child in Need Plan must be responded to in line with Local Safeguarding Children Board Procedures.
+Any child protection or safeguarding issues which arise during the course of a Child in Need Plan must be responded to in line with the Blackburn with Darwen, Blackpool and Lancashire Children's Safeguarding Assurance Partnership (CSAP) Procedures.

 The Review will usually be carried out by the Lead Professional, who should invite or seek the views of the child, parents and any service providers.
 The responsible team will administer all Child in Need Reviews.

 The Review will generally take place within a meeting, unless the manager agrees otherwise.
-The Lead Professional or line manager will usually chair the meeting.
-If the case is not allocated, the manager of the responsible team must undertake the review or arrange for it to be undertaken on his/her behalf.
+The Lead Professional will usually chair the meeting.
+If the Lead Professional is not available, the manager of the responsible team must undertake the review or arrange for it to be undertaken on his/her behalf.

 The purpose of the Review is to ensure that the services provided are contributing to the achievement of the objectives within the time-scales set.